 About the Military Services

 The U.S. Military has five Services: Army, Marine Corps, Navy, Air Force and Coast Guard.
-Each Service has an active-duty and a Reserve component.
-Additionally, the Army and Air Force have Guard components that are controlled by state governments, unless they are called to serve during emergencies or to support military objectives.
+Each Service has an active-duty and Reserve component.
+Additionally, the Army and Air Force have Guard components that are controlled by state governments, unless they are called to serve during emergencies or support military objectives.

 While all the Service branches need physicians, keep in mind that Navy physicians serve the Marine Corps as well as the Navy, and members of the Coast Guard rely on the Public Health Service instead of the Military.
 There are also some differences in the career paths available for different active-duty Services and different Reserve and Guard components.

 Did You Know?